 The Chess Team

 The ESMS Chess Team is open to all chess enthusiasts, whether you're a beginner or a chess master.
-Our team hone their skills on Fridays after school, with matches to be announced with other middle school students around the city.
+Our team hone their skills weekly, after school, with matches to be announced with other middle school students around the city.
 Our chess players have earned trophies at several recent NYC and New York State tournaments.
 We're proud of our Tigers!

 ESMS Cheerleading Squad

 Get in the Tiger spirit by cheering for our ESMS Boys and Girls Basketball teams!
 Tryouts are held in mid-November.
 Check the school calendar for exact dates and information.